- Network Status

 We must therefore create at least one user, and assign them a password so they can access the directory.

 Assign a username and password in the Create User section.

 The protected directory now has one user who has access to it.
 Repeat this process for each additional user you want to grant access for.

 You can see the new user we just added in the Authorized Users section.

 This is the end of the tutorial.
 You now know how to password protect directories, and assign users to them.

 - 0 Users Found This Useful

-How to use the IP Deny Manager in cPanel This demo assumes you've already logged in to cPanel,...
+How to change an email account password in cPanel This demo assumes you've already logged in...